 For many client and consultant relationships, the interaction is just that: a relationship.
 It starts off with neither one knowing the other very well, and pretty soon it advances to easy phone conversations, regular email correspondence, and an unspoken list of to-dos that one just knows the other needs.
-With the New Year approaching it’s time to analyze what’s working and what’s not, or maybe who.
+But when does this relationship get too comfortable for business and warrant the need for change?
 Here are a few signs it may be in the best interest of your business to get a new consultant.